 The Tasmanian Museum and Art Gallery - No 9

-The Tasmanian Museum and Art Gallery is currently open and operating in line with Government health advice.
-Please note, all visitors are now required to book via the museum website.
-For more information on opening times and how to book your visit, please visit the Tasmanian Museum and Gallery website. https://www.tmag.tas.gov.au/visitor_information/planning_your_visit/booking_information
+The Tasmanian Museum and Art Gallery is open and operating in line with Government health advice.
+Please note, all visitors (including Tasmanian residents) are required to book prior to their arrival.
+For the latest information on opening times and how to book your visit, please visit the Tasmanian Museum and Art Gallery website. https://www.tmag.tas.gov.au/visitor_information/planning_your_visit/booking_information

 The Tasmanian Museum and Art Gallery (TMAG) is the second oldest museum in Australia, but visiting the gallery, you wouldn't know it.
 Today, the gallery's collections sit in a stunning contemporary design, sensitively integrated with the museum's heritage buildings.

 Known as TMAG to locals, the museum's art collection includes works from Tasmania's colonial period through to contemporary Australian and international artists.

 There is fascinating archaeological material of national significance, some of which was unearthed in the renovation of the museum itself, and displays that tell of early life in the colony.

 There's also a significant collection of Tasmanian Aboriginal cultural objects.